Should I Get an Appraisal Before Selling My House or Use a CMA?

 “If the unique features are bells and whistles that aren’t common to a house, then it may be more of a ‘nice to have’ than a ‘must-have,’” says Nick Ron, CEO of residential real estate investment company House Buyers of America.
 “Those types of items are hard to price.”

 Take the home of one Indiana seller that was significantly larger than other properties in the area.
-As a pole barn with living quarters above it, the residence couldn’t easily be compared to neighboring properties, shares Brad Taflinger, a top real estate agent in Muncie, Indiana with over 35 years of experience.
+As a pole barn with living quarters above it, the residence couldn’t easily be compared to neighboring properties, shares Brad Taflinger, a top real estate agent in Muncie, Indiana, with over 36 years of experience.

-The homeowner, Taflinger’s client, had built the house and garage and had a sentimental attachment to his work and the craftsmanship.
+The homeowner, Taflinger’s client, built the house and garage.
+He had a sentimental attachment to his work and the craftsmanship.

 “His price and my price were polar opposites,” Taflinger recalls.
 “In that case, I suggested that it would be best for him to contact a licensed appraiser before listing.”